Ethiopian Airlines: CNN allegations of military activities

-A CNN investigation alleged that Ethiopian Airlines Cargo airplanes transported weapons to airports in Eritrea during the Tigray War.
+A CNN investigation alleged that cargo aircraft belonging to the airline transported weapons to airports in Eritrea during the Tigray War.
 The airline billed Ethiopia's Ministry of Defense at least six times in November 2020.
 The article's reporter claimed that using civil aircraft to "smuggle" military weapons violates international aviation law.
 However, CNN aviation analyst Mary Schiavo explained in a subsequent interview that it is not a violation of international law for commercial airlines to provide cargo services to governments in times of war.
 Ethiopian Airlines denied transporting weapons for the war and stated the goods transported were "food stuff and refill".
 On 7 October 2021, a since-deleted post on Ethiopian Airlines' Facebook page quoted the CEO as saying the airline had started an investigation of "treasonous" employees and that the airline "will continue fulfilling demands of the government.
 The airline later stated that the Facebook account was temporarily compromised and the posted statement was fake.

+Government possible involvement regarding China-Airline stake

+In 2023, Girma Wake, the airlines's current chairman and former CEO of the airlines: has resigned, and has been replaced by current Ethiopian Airforce Marshal Yilma Merdassa.
+This has been speculated that Prime Minister Abiy Ahmed replaced such a key airline figure because Girma denied the PM's purpose to sell the airline's cargo department to China.
+When asked regarding the replacement of civilian board chairman by a military officer, the Ethiopian GCEO said "that would not change how the airline conducts its business.
+Ethiopian Airlines executive management is intact, We don't anticipate any change.
+The new chairman will not alter that.
+We'll work with him; he's a pilot, and he knows about aviation, but from the military side.
+We don't expect the Air Force chief to intervene or interfere in our day-to-day management."

+Transportation of wild animals

+In 2021, Ethiopian Airlines was one of a handful of carriers accused in a World Animal Protection report of involvement in the global export of live wild-caught animals, including species of ‘high biosecurity concern’, such as bats and primates.
+The NGO reported concerns that Ethiopia Airlines in particular was not operating in compliance with International Air Transportation Association (IATA) Live Animal Regulations.

+In 2024, PETA launched a campaign against the carrier's alleged treatment of animals, and two PETA representatives and an 11-year-old boy were detained by Ethiopian authorities for over 24 hours after planning a protest outside the carrier's headquarters in Addis Ababa in July.
+Shortly thereafter, Ethiopian Airlines CEO Mesfin Tasew stated that the airline has been transporting live animals, such as monkeys, sheep, goats, fish, cows, and bulls, in full compliance with international aviation laws and regulations.
+"We transport live animals as long as payment is effected and they are transported by a legal entity," he said.